 Zach joined Watsi on April 21st, 2021.
-Six months ago, Zach joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zach's most recent donation traveled 8,500 miles to support Duncan, an outgoing mechanic from Kenya, to fund surgery on his leg so he can walk and work again.
+Five months ago, Zach joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zach's most recent donation traveled 8,700 miles to support Baby of Rebecca, a newborn from Tanzania, to fund clubfoot repair surgery.